We envision that...

 Adopt an underpinning of Pasifika cultural values in all we do

-Work collaborative and constructively with all stakeholder
+Work collaborative and constructively with all stakeholders

 Support the Chief Executive and staff in the delivery of the strategy